 The 2nd Six Sigma Define Phase Key Deliverable: Project Scope

-The second key deliverable of the Six Sigma Define phase is to determine the boundaries of the process area for improving.
+The second key deliverable of the Six Sigma Define phase is to determine the boundaries of the process area for improvement.
 In simple words, determining the process boundaries means understanding where the process begins and ends.
 The scoping study in a Six Sigma project normally consists of determining boundaries in terms of documenting a list of specific project goals, deliverables, tasks, costs, and timelines.
-In Six Sigma Define phase, the project leaders are responsible for clarifying the purpose and scope of the project.
+In the Six Sigma Define phase, the project leaders are responsible for clarifying the purpose and scope of the project.
 They need to be well aware of the problem area and the kind of improvement that is required to be made.

 The 3rd Six Sigma Define Phase Key Deliverable: Identify Stakeholders

 The third deliverable of the Six Sigma Define Phase is to identify all the stakeholders (Internal and External) served by the process.
 A stakeholder is anyone impacted by the project.
 The impact could be positive or negative; of course.
-Every process will have internal and external stakeholders whom it is catering to.
+Every process will have internal and external stakeholders to whom it is catering to.
 Depending on the kind of organizational setup, the stakeholders and their expectations would certainly vary.